 How have I been using my Tom Bihn Shadow Guide?

 As I’ve mentioned above in my improvements section, I’ve used this bag mostly for grocery shopping over the last few months.
 Without traveling as much, it’s been the best way to get a feel for the bag and how it can apply to our travel lifestyle.

 I did use this bag to go on a trip once, and got some experience regarding how it felt to travel with it for a trip on which I took my laptop and all the things I needed for working remotely on the road.

 Oh and by the way, a 15 inch MacBook Pro fits (it’s snug but it fits).
 The 13 inch MacBook much more comfortably.

 I’ve worked remotely both across the US and around the world.
-To see the best tips I can think of regarding how to work remotely and travel, check out our remote work and travel how-to guide.
+To see the best tips I can think of regarding how to work remotely and travel, check out our guide!

 How I expect to use the Shadow Guide in the future?

 Here are a few ways in which I hope to use this versatile backpack in my daily life and for travel: